1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

 ### Environment variables

-- `OP_CONNECT_TOKEN`: (required if `op_connect_token` is not set in configuration): The API token created to be used to connect with the 1Password Connect API.
+- `OP_CONNECT_TOKEN`: (required if `op_connect_token` is not set in configuration): The API token used to authenticate with the 1Password Connect API.

 ### Commands

-> **Note**
->
-> When specipfying vault name or item title in the path, if multiple 1Password vaults or items have the same respective
-> name or title, the action will be performed on the _oldest_ vault or item.
-Item titles or vault names that include
-> white space characters **cannot** be used (use UUID instead).
+> **Note:** When specifying the 1Password vault name or item title in the path, if multiple vaults or items have the same respective name or title, the action will be performed on the _oldest_ vault or item.
+Item titles or vault names that include white space characters **cannot** be used (you can reference them using UUID instead).

 #### List vaults

-Returns vault name and UUID for vaults accessible by the configured Connect access token:
+Returns the names and UUIDs for the vault(s) that are accessible to the Connect access token:

 ```sh
 vault list op/vaults